AI use in award entries – research by The Independent Awards Standards Council

 “AI is fine as long as it is a productivity tool and does not replace the human.
 It should be taking the robot out of the human.”

-“We recognise that AI can be useful for things like fine-tuning grammar or even helping to brainstorm ideas—tools like ChatGPT can certainly support that.
+“We recognise that AI can be useful for things like fine-tuning grammar or even helping to brainstorm ideas: tools like ChatGPT can certainly support that.
 But we also believe that entries should show genuine effort and creativity, so they shouldn’t be entirely AI-written.”

-“… there are accessibility considerations for those who might not have a marketing department or someone to help them write (although I’d rather a list of bullet points and rough round the edges entries that are human, than AI polish that doesn’t reflect who a person really is).”
+“… there are accessibility considerations for those who might not have a marketing department or someone to help them write (although I’d rather a list of bullet points and rough round the edges entries that are human, than an AI polish that doesn’t reflect who a person really is).”

-“I think AI generated entry copy is ok as long as it’s reviewed by the entrant to be truthful to the work submitted, and not presenting misinformation.”
+“I think AI-generated entry copy is ok as long as it’s reviewed by the entrant to be truthful to the work submitted, and not presenting misinformation.”

 “It makes no difference if people use AI to answer the question.
 It has to make sense and be backed up.”